pepperfruits/Weather-CNN-Classifier/readme.md

 - **Images are *****not***** supplied.** You must collect or generate your own training set and place it under **Training Data/**.
 - Any third‑party images you use remain the property of their respective owners.
 Make sure you have the right to download and process them.
-- Redistribution of such images with this repository is discouraged; keep the folder git‑ignored or host the dataset separately.
+- Redistribution of such images with branches of this repository is discouraged; keep the folder git‑ignored or host the dataset separately.
-- When deploying or distributing models trained on third‑party data, ensure you respect the original licence terms.

 ---

-## License & Data Usage Notice

-- Training images in **Training Data/** are **manually collected from public web sources** and remain the property of their respective owners.
-- They are included here purely for **educational and benchmarking** purposes.
-Redistribution may infringe copyright or the source site’s terms of service.
-- **Recommendation:** add `Training Data/` to `.gitignore` (or move the images to a separate, non‑public storage bucket) before pushing the repository to a public host.
-Alternatively, replace them with assets that carry a licence that explicitly permits redistribution (e.g. CC BY, CC 0, or your own photos).
-- When deploying or releasing models trained on these images, ensure the end‑use complies with applicable copyright law and any dataset licensing constraints.

----

 ## License

-Code released under the **MIT License**.
+Code released under the MIT License.
 The scraped image data is **not** covered by this license.

 ---